Major, Minor, Sub-Major

 French is a major world language spoken in more than 40 countries.
 It is the language most widely learned in English-speaking countries and a major scientific, cultural and commercial language.
 Students preparing for international careers in government, industry, the arts, education, business and marketing and the diplomatic world will find French a logical choice.

 Only French 1A has no prerequisites.
-The prerequisites for proceeding to 1B, 2B, 3B and 4B are respectively 1A, 2A, 3A and 4A courses.
-LANG 1023 French 1B (or equivalent) is the prerequisite for French In-Country.
+The prerequisites for proceeding to 1B, 2B and 3B are respectively 1A, 2A and 3A courses.
+LANG 1028 French 2B (or equivalent) is the prerequisite for European Languages In-Country.

 |Courses that are in majors, sub-majors and/or minors:|